 Enjoy a French Breakfast

 French breakfast is one of the best things to come from France.
 It consists of freshly squeezed juice, strong coffee, pain au chocolate (chocolate bread), and a croissant.
-There are a ton of cafes all throughout Paris that serve french breakfasts and this is the best way to start your day.
+There are a ton of cafes all throughout Paris that serve french breakfasts and this is the best way to start your weekend in Paris.